WisTex/Neuhub/README.md

 ## Installation

+Summary: Copy all of the files except the README.md and LICENSE files to the web root of your Hubzilla or Streams installation.

+Steps:
 1. Upload the `neuhub-red-dash` folder to the `/view/theme/` folder.
+2. Upload contents of `/Zotlabs/SiteModule` folder to the `/Zotlabs/SiteModule` folder.
+3. Upload contents of `/addon` folder to the `/addon` folder.
+4. Upload contents of `/widget` folder to the `/widget` folder.
-2. Enable the theme in your admin.
+5. Enable the theme in your admin.

 ## Use Cases